New Hampshire Democratic Party: U.S. House of Representatives

 Chris Pappas was elected to his first term as a member of Congress in 2018, where he serves on the House Committee on Transportation and Infrastructure as well as the Committee on Veterans' Affairs.
 Congressman Pappas is the first member of the LGBTQ community to be elected to federal office from the state of New Hampshire.
 Prior to serving in Congress, Pappas was a member of the New Hampshire Executive Council, representing district 4 from 2013 to 2019.

-Ann McLane Kuster was elected to a historic fifth term in 2020.
+Maggie Goodlander was elected to a historic first term in 2024.